Form submission trigger

 Form submission trigger in Piwik PRO

-• Page path: Fires when a visitor submits a form on a page with the chosen page path.
-For example, a visitor is on /product-tour and submits a form.
+Page path Fires the tag when a visitor submits a form on a page with the selected page path.
+For example, a visitor submits a form on the page that contains the path /product-tour.
+Page Path contains /product-tour

 Note: If a form field returns a native HTML5 validation error, the form submission trigger won’t fire your tag.